 Heathcote Mere, village entrance signs and pavements, pinfold gate, tree and information plaque, defibrillator pads, new strimmer, tree surgery, PDNPA ballot.
 Additional items to be compiled by the clerk.

 Part 2 Confidential information

-The meeting was declared closed at 9.15 pm with an exchange of seasonal greetings.
+The meeting was declared closed at 9.25 pm.

 ©Hartington Nether Quarter Parish Council minutes remain draft until approved by the parish council at the next meeting